Reviews for Chess Programmers and Tournament Directors

 Free Editors and IDEs:

 • Code Lite -- a fully featured Windows/Linux/Mac GUI IDE front-end for any C/C++ compiler.
-Open-source.
+Free, open-source.

-• NetBeans -- a fully featured Windows/Linux/Mac GUI IDE front-end for any C/C++ compiler.
-It also supports many other languages: PHP, Java, JavaScript, Ruby, Groovy, Python, etc. Open-source.
+• CDT -- a fully featured Windows/Linux/Mac (Java-based) GUI IDE front-end for any C/C++ compiler.
+It is a plugin for Eclipse.
+Free, open-source.

 • Code Blocks -- a fully featured Windows/Linux/Mac GUI IDE front-end for any C/C++ compiler.
-Open-source.
+Free, open-source.

 • Notepad++ Editor -- Programmer's editor.
 Built atop the powerful Scintilla edit component.
-Very fast loading and searching.
-Open-source.
+Very fast loading & searching.
+Free, open-source.
 Plugins available.
 Has every feature imaginable including auto-complete.
 Syntax highlighting for many languages.

 Free Web Hosting for Open Source Programmers: